-Grand Cayman:There is an open repeater on Grand Cayman that operates on 146.76MHz with a standard negative 600 cycle input.
+Grand Cayman:There is an open repeater on Grand Cayman that operates on 146.76MHz with a standard negative 600kc input.
 The equipment is a Yaesu and the Telewave 150F6 antenna is mounted at 150ft on a tower at Northward.

 Cayman Brac: The Club repeater equipment is on Cayman Brac and permission has been given to place the antenna on the Government tower.
-The frequencies will be 147.30Mhz with a positive 600 cycle input.
+The frequencies will be 147.30Mhz with a positive 600kHz input.
 It is hoped that the repeater will be operational very soon

-ZF1(Grand Cayman), ZF8 (Little Cayman) and ZF9(Cayman Brac) prefixes are issued to persons who sit and pass the licence examination in Cayman and as a reciprocal licence to British Commonwealth citizens.
+ZF1(Grand Cayman), ZF8 (Little Cayman) and ZF9(Cayman Brac) prefixes are issued to persons who sit and pass the licence examination in Cayman.

 ZF2 prefix is used for reciprocal licences issued to citizens of all other countries.

-There is a letter from Information,Communications and Technology Authority outlining the application process for obtaining a reciprocal licence.
-An application form can be downloaded here.
+There is an application Information,Communications and Technology Authority Download that can be downloaded here.

 18.150MHz on Sunday at 21:00Z